AntaresSimulatorTeam/antares-deps/README.md

 |`BUILD_wxWidgets`|Build wxWidgets | `OFF`|
 |`BUILD_BOOST`|Build Boost | `OFF`|

-Libraries are compiled with static option (except for Sirius solver because OR-Tools use of shared version of Sirius solver).

 ## CMake configure option

 Here is a list of other available CMake configure option :